 —John Thorn, sports historian and editor of Total Baseball

 "In the words of Michael Stuhlberg, the actor who played him so superbly in Boardwalk Empire, put it,

 playing Arnold Rothstein was 'like putting clothes on a ghost.'
 David Pietrusza not only puts clothes on

 the grandfather of American organized crime but puts flesh on him and blood in his veins as well.
 One of

-the handful of great books on the
+the handful of great books on the history of the Mob."

 "David Pietrusza's research opens the wonderous underworld that lurked below the Roaring 20s.

 Rothstein is witty, amusing, original, and ultimately very informative."

 —Donn Rogosin, author of Invisible Men: Life in Baseball's Negro Leagues

 "David Pietrusza's Rothstein: The Life, Times, and Murder of the Criminal Genius who Fixed the 1919